Things We Each Can Do To Protect our EARTH, our Environment, and our Ecosystems

-For example: In my house I almost never use paper towels for anything.
-As mentioned earlier I using some of the non-toxkc, biodegradable cleaners listed above, I use a cloth to clean my kitchen counters, stove, table, etc and simply run water through it when I’m done.
+For example: In my house, I almost never use paper towels for anything.
+As mentioned earlier when using the non-toxic, biodegradable cleaners listed above, I use a cloth to clean my kitchen counters, stove, table, etc and simply run water through it when I’m done.
 I ring it out and use it again and again eventually washing them after a couple day’s use.
 This prevents the generating of more paper waste sent to the landfills created by using paper towels.

 USE CLOTH DIAPERS INSTEAD OF PLASTIC DIAPERS

 Disposables diapers account for 3.4 million tons of landfill waste per year and DO NOT EVER decompose (since very little breaks down in a landfill, biodegradable or not).
-Even the one labeled as “biodegradable” aren’t in a landfill because there is no exposure to light, air, or moisture.
+Even the ones labeled as “biodegradable” aren’t, because in a landfill because there is no exposure to light, air, or moisture.

 IF YOU HAVE CATS TRY NOT TO USE CLAY BASED CAT LITTER